Cln89/java-totp-2/README.md

 This is a fork of Sam Stevens' [java-totp](https://github.com/samdjstevens/java-totp) and serves as a library to help generate and verify time-based one time passwords for Multi-Factor Authentication.

+/!\ If Sam Stevens' java-totp were to be revived again, development on this repository will be halted, as to not take away the credit the original deserves.

 Generates QR codes that are recognisable by applications like Mauth, Google Authenticator and Microsoft Authenticator, and verify the one time passwords they produce.

 Inspired by [PHP library for Two Factor Authentication](https://github.com/RobThree/TwoFactorAuth), a similar library for PHP.